 What did he do?

 Serekoisse-Samba admitted mismanaging funds and failing to keep account of money paid to the court in its function as administrator of arbitrations.
 He did not admit dishonesty.
-His suspension was described as temporary and he is allowed to continue sitting as a judge in the court.
+His suspension was described as temporary and he continues to sit as a judge in the court.

 When would it be particularly suitable?

 The CCJA is a creature of the OHADA system – a set of business laws adopted by 17 west and central African countries with the aim of harmonising commercial law across the continent.
-So it would be a natural choice for an OHADA law dispute.
+It would, therefore, be a natural choice for an OHADA law dispute.
 A number of OHADA states now write CCJA clauses into their commercial contracts.
 So there are times that it will be imposed.

 How busy is it?